2006 transatlantic aircraft plot: Flight cancellations

 A few hours after the beginning of the confusion, aircraft began to fly out of London Heathrow, although in reduced numbers.
-The situation remained chaotic with long queues of passengers waiting to check-in and get through the strengthened security procedures.
+The situation remained chaotic, with long queues of passengers waiting to check in and get through the strengthened security procedures.
 Some aircraft were reportedly leaving Heathrow with only transit (i.e., connecting passengers hence already screened elsewhere though not for the 100 mL limit on hand luggage) passengers aboard.

-On Sunday 13 August 30% of flights out of Heathrow were cancelled to reduce pressure on screeners.
-By 15 August flight cancellations had fallen to 47 flights at Heathrow, and 8 Ryanair flights from Stansted.
+On Sunday, 13 August, 30% of flights out of Heathrow were cancelled to reduce pressure on screeners.
+By 15 August, flight cancellations had fallen to 47 flights at Heathrow, and 8 Ryanair flights from Stansted.
 It was reported by BA that 10,000 items of baggage belonging to their passengers had gone missing.
 It was anticipated that cancellations would reduce on 16 August, with 90% of flights expected to depart as scheduled.

 Controversy over the alert

-On 12 August a public argument broke out between BAA, the operator of Heathrow and other airports, and British Airways, with Willie Walsh, BA's Chief Executive, accusing BAA of not being able to cope with the increased security and baggage checks.
+On 12 August, a public argument broke out between BAA, the operator of Heathrow and other airports, and British Airways, with Willie Walsh, BA's chief executive, accusing BAA of not being able to cope with the increased security and baggage checks.
 Ryanair also called on the British government to employ police and military reservists to speed up the full body searches which were now mandated.

-Three days later on 12 August, BAA ordered airlines using the airport to make a 30 per cent reduction in departing passenger flights (something BA was already having to do as many passengers missed flights due to the extra time it took to clear security), to help reduce delays and cancellations.
+Three days later, on 12 August, BAA ordered airlines using the airport to make a 30% reduction in departing passenger flights (something BA was already having to do, as many passengers missed flights due to the extra time it took to clear security), to help reduce delays and cancellations.

-On 18 August Ryanair's CEO, Michael O'Leary delivered an ultimatum to the British government demanding the resumption of normal hand baggage dimensions and hand screening one passenger in four instead of one in two within one week, otherwise Ryanair would sue the Government for compensation under section 93 of the Transport Act 2000.
+On 18 August, Ryanair's CEO, Michael O'Leary delivered an ultimatum to the British government, demanding the resumption of normal hand baggage dimensions and hand screening one passenger in four instead of one in two within one week, otherwise Ryanair would sue the government for compensation under section 93 of the Transport Act 2000.
 The government responded that the actions were taken under the Aviation Security Act 1982, and no compensation was payable.

 Several pilots complained about the "ridiculous" luggage restrictions that were thought up by "utter morons".
 Carolyn Evans, head of flight safety at the British Airline Pilots Association, said that "the procedures put in place are not sustainable long-term, and unless the passengers are treated more reasonably, we will not have an industry left".

 The British government was criticised for scare mongering as a result of its response to the alert and for using it to drive through unpopular reforms.